 Have you decided to start a blog?
 Then you opened the right web page.

-First, we want you to understand starting a blog is not as daunting as many people think.
-In fact, by following the step-by-step instructions in this guide, you will be able to set up and create your own blog, avoiding pitfalls and missteps that hinder some novices (no technical skills needed).
+First, we want you to understand creating a blog is not as daunting as many people think.
+In fact, by following the step-by-step instructions in this guide, you will be able to set up and make your own blog, avoiding pitfalls and missteps that hinder some novices (no technical skills needed).

-We hope that by creating your own blog you will gain knowledge, friendships, support, confidence or turn blogging into a lucrative business.
+We hope that by building your own blog you will gain knowledge, friendships, support, confidence or turn blogging into a lucrative business.

 Ready?
 Let’s get to it!